Crowvics/Crowvics.github.io/index.md

 Labs and projects completed as part of the TryHackMe SOC Level 1 pathway:

-- **[Cyber Defense Frameworks](./soc-level-1/cyber-defence-frameworks/index.md)** – Explored cybersecurity frameworks, defensive strategies, and practical adversary analysis.
+- **[Cyber Defence Frameworks](./soc-level-1/cyber-defence-frameworks/index.md)** – Exploration of defensive models, frameworks, and strategies for analyzing and mitigating adversary techniques.

+- **[Cyber Threat Intelligence](./soc-level-1/cyber-threat-intelligence/index.md)** – Introduction to threat intelligence concepts, standards, and frameworks.
+Includes OSINT tools, Yara rules, and platforms like OpenCTI and MISP, as well as guided analyst simulations.

 ---